stefanstranger/stefanstranger.github.io/_posts/2021-06-01-RunningSignalRESTAPIinAppService.md

 At one of my customers we are using a WhatsApp group to share news about Azure and I'm in the process of moving away from WhatsApp to Signal and this was a good incentive to figure out if I'm able to integrate Signal into some example Logic App flows.
 If you are looking for reasons to switch to Signal check this [Microsoft customer story](https://azure.microsoft.com/en-us/solutions/confidential-compute/#customer-stories) where Signal is sharing that it's using Azure confidential computing.
 There might be more reasons for moving or using Signal as your prefered messenger client ;-)

+I want to thank my colleagues Mohammad Shboul and [Christo Matskas](https://twitter.com/ChristosMatskas) for helping out with some questions I had implementing this solution.

 # Scenario

 I would like to figure out if the following scenario can be implemented using Signal and Azure Logic Apps.